As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Limestone and bluestone are great options for those after a natural look.
 They fit right in with the outdoor environment.

-Limestone and bluestone are also rather porous.
+However, limestone and bluestone are rather porous.
 Therefore, they require regular sealing and maintenance to prevent staining.

 As with any natural material… Limestone and bluestone run the risk of cracking or splitting.
 They are unable to be internally reinforced.
 So there is a chance of them cracking with temperature fluctuations and ground movement.